Savannah Bond Hearing Lawyers

 Get Over 10 Years of Experience on Your Side

 A bond hearing is held in front of a judge to determine if bonds can be issued for specific crimes.
 This type of hearing is different from an arraignment because the purpose is to decide if the judge should issue a bond for the defendant’s release.
-Hiring an experienced criminal defense lawyer can help people obtain a bond and start building a defense against the charges they face.
+Hiring an experienced criminal defense lawyer can help people obtain a bond in Georgia and start building a defense against the charges they face.

 If you or a loved one has recently been arrested, The Lerch Law Firm can help you prepare for your bond hearing and petition to get your released from custody until your trial.
 With over a decade of experience, our Savannah bond hearing attorneys can investigate your arrest, collect all the evidence and facts, and develop an effective and personalized defense strategy to help you avoid remaining in jail during the remainder of the case.
 Our attorneys have handled thousands of cases and maintain a 9.5 Avvo Rating.